roym5252/sample-jetpack-compose-android-app/README.md

 - Data management: Connect the local database to the UI for real-time updates.

 - Data security: Enhance data security by employing SQLCipher on top of Room.

+- Performance: Include Baseline profile for faster loading of the app after installation.